huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Regulation parameter for smooth norm.
+If the `alpha` parameter is too large, the detailed features in the spectra could be smeared out.

 *Type:*